Nitheeshwar/Dark-mode-chrome-ext/README.md

 # Dark-mode-chrome-ext
-Creating a Dark mode chrome extension for any webpage
+Creating a Dark mode chrome Toggle for any website